python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

   - Number of Points: `int(samp_rate) * 4`
   - Update Period: `15`

+_Notes:_

-You'll also need to change the types (colors) of the blocks to orange (float).
+- _You'll also need to change the input and output port colors of the blocks to orange._

-Note: When you run this file, it will take about 5 seconds before displaying any data.
+- _When you run this file, it will take about 5 seconds before displaying any data._

 Question: